Coureur des bois: 1649–1681: Rise

-1681–1715: decline
+1681–1715: Decline

-In 1681, to curb the unregulated business of independent traders and their burgeoning profits, French minister of marine Jean-Baptiste Colbert created a system of licenses for fur traders, known as congés.
-Initially, this system granted 25 annual licenses to merchants traveling inland.
-The recipients of these licenses came to be known as "voyageurs" (travelers), who canoed and portaged fur trade goods in the employ of a licensed fur trader or fur trading company.
+In 1681, to curb the unregulated business of independent traders and their burgeoning profits, French minister of marine Jean-Baptiste Colbert created a system of licences for fur traders, known as congés.
+Initially, this system granted 25 annual licences to merchants travelling inland.
+The recipients of these licences came to be known as "voyageurs" (travellers), who canoed and portaged fur trade goods in the employ of a licensed fur trader or fur trading company.
 The congé system, therefore, created the voyageur, the legal and respectable counterpart to the coureur des bois.
-Under the voyageurs, the fur trade began to favor a more organized business model of the times, including monopolistic ownership and hired labor.
-From 1681 onwards, therefore, the voyageurs began to eclipse the coureurs des bois, although coureurs des bois continued to trade without licenses for several decades.
+Under the voyageurs, the fur trade began to favour a more organized business model of the times, including monopolistic ownership and hired labour.
+From 1681 onwards, therefore, the voyageurs began to eclipse the coureurs des bois, although coureurs des bois continued to trade without licences for several decades.
 Following the implementation of the congé system, the number of coureurs des bois dwindled, as did their influence within the colony.